CDRT/mk_docs/docs/ref/bios/settings/thinkpad/password.md

     When entering the UEFI BIOS menu, enter the correct supervisor password in the window prompted.

     !!! note ""
-        If the user presses `Enter`, the password prompt will be skipped, but then most of the system configuration options in UEFI BIOS will be unavailble.
+        If the user presses `Enter`, the password prompt will be skipped, but then most of the system configuration options in UEFI BIOS will be unavailable.

     **_Setting the SVP_**